briochemc/AIBECS_demo/README.md

     (v1.1) pkg>
     ```

     This means you're in the package-manager (or `pkg`) mode.

     Note that you can exit the `pkg` mode by pressing the `delete` key, and this will revert the Julia prompt to its original form:

     ```julia
     julia>
     ```

     - the **TransportMatrixTools** package

-        To create global steady-state biogeochemistry models, we will be using the TransportMatrixTools package.
+        To create a global steady-state biogeochemistry model, we will be using the TransportMatrixTools package.
-        (The package's name is still up in the air.)
+        (The package's name is still up in the air, as you will see in the notebook, but for now this is the name that Julia knows.)

         Activate the package manager with `]`, and "add" the package by typing

         ```julia
         add https://github.com/briochemc/TransportMatrixTools.jl.git
         ```

         It should look like this:

         ```julia
         (v1.1) pkg> add https://github.com/briochemc/TransportMatrixTools.jl.git
         ```

         And should only take a few seconds.

     - the **XXX** package

         In order to plot things, i.e., to look at the output of the beautiful work you will be doing in this demo, you will need a plotting package.
         Again, just install it via

         ```julia
         (v1.1) pkg> add XXXX
         ```

         Again, this should only take a few seconds.

     - the **IJulia**

-        The [IJulia](https://github.com/JuliaLang/IJulia.jl) package will be our tool to launch JupyterLab, which allows to edit and run Jupyter notebooks.
+        The [IJulia](https://github.com/JuliaLang/IJulia.jl) package will be your tool to launch JupyterLab from Julia.

         Still in `pkg` mode, type `add IJulia` (and press return), and you should see something like:

         ```julia